AdaCore/training_material/courses/fundamentals_of_ada/adv_280_low_level_programming.rst

  .. container:: column

-    * The developer can specify the exact mapping between a record and its binary representation
+    * Exact mapping between a record and its binary representation
-    * This mapping can be used for optimization purposes, or to match hardware requirements
+    * Optimization purposes, or hardware requirements

-       - driver mapped on the address space, communication protocol, binary file representation...
+       - Driver mapped on the address space, communication protocol...

     * Fields represented as